Wajeeh007/google_maps_polygon/README.md

     ),
 )
 ```
-NOTE: Editing a polygon requires only one polygon data.
-And the polygon list to be null.
-Also the editPolygon to be true.
+NOTE: Editing a polygon requires singlePolygon parameter, and the polygon list to be null.
+Also, the editPolygon to be true.
 Default is false.

 ## Get edited polygon coords
 ```dart